Expert dental care in Thailand, coordinated for you

 How Does Laser Treatment Compare to Traditional Surgery?

 Laser treatment eliminates incisions and sutures, resulting in less pain, less swelling, less bleeding, and faster recovery.
 Published studies show comparable pocket depth reduction to traditional surgery.
-The LANAP protocol has the additional advantage of peer-reviewed evidence supporting true bone regeneration — something conventional flap surgery does not reliably achieve.
+The LANAP protocol has the additional advantage of peer-reviewed evidence supporting true bone regeneration: something conventional flap surgery does not reliably achieve.

 What Happens If Treatment Is Not Maintained?

 Without regular maintenance appointments, bacteria will re-colonise the treated pockets and the disease will progress again.
-Periodontitis is a chronic condition — it is managed, not cured.
+Periodontitis is a chronic condition.
+It is managed, not cured.
 Maintenance every three to four months is the standard recommendation.
 A maintenance schedule is coordinated with your home dentist before you leave Thailand.

 Planning Your Trip to Thailand for Laser Gum Treatment